JATIN-002/iMaze-Practice-Arena/README.md

 Now that you have downloaded webots in your computer, you may follow these instruction to clone this repository, load the arena, create a custom controller and connect it to robot.

+If you don't have git pre installed in your system,then simply download the zip file by clicking the green 'code' button above and then extract it.

 ### Clone this repository

 * Firstly, install git in your computer.
 You may follow these tutorials - [Windows](https://phoenixnap.com/kb/how-to-install-git-windows) | [Linux](https://www.atlassian.com/git/tutorials/install-git#linux)